kingluddite/web-dev-notes/frontend/udemy/102n-complete-react-amead/02-part-advanced-react/15-firebase-w-redux/155-test-db.md

+IMPORTANT!!!! - grab new jest notes from 138
 # Create a test db
 * We need to test a bunch of stuff
 * The ability to remove an expense